 Ireland at this time was a nation in crisis.
-War, the financial requirements of a large garrison and agrarian agitation was producing an economic crisis, with the Dublin administration close to bankruptcy, increasingly reliant on direct support from London.
+War, the financial requirements of a large garrison and agrarian agitation was producing an economic maelstrom, with the Dublin administration close to bankruptcy, increasingly reliant on direct support from London.
 The dangers of invasion from France was still quite real, with even a pre-consular Napoleon Bonaparte briefly involved in yet another plan to send troops to Ireland, going so far as to meet with Wolfe Tone and to assemble a fleet.
 But, in the end, he would turn south and attempt an invasion of Egypt instead, once again dashing the hopes of Tone and his confederates.

-But even with this, in Dublin Castle, headquarters of the British administration in Ireland, dread of a French invasion continued to be the scene of much fear.
+But even with this, in Dublin Castle, headquarters of the British administration in Ireland, dread of a French invasion continued to be the source of much fear.
 The head of the government there was John Pratt, the Lord Camden, who had been appointed Lord Lieutenant in 1795.
 He faced a difficult task.
-Aside from the general problems of the country, his own government was ripe with inefficiency and corruption, almost entirely drawn from the Protestant Ascendency.
+Aside from the general problems of the country, his own government was ripe with inefficiency and corruption, almost entirely drawn from the Protestant Ascendancy.
 His cabinet held a large degree of power over him, despite Camden’s nominal authority: they included the Lord Chancellor Lord Clare, the Irish Parliament’s Speaker John Foster and the Commissioner of Revenue John Beresford.